 ZIM Integrated Shipping Services (ZIM) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the container shipping company had lost 21.17% over the past month.
-This has lagged the Transportation sector's loss of 5.02% and the S&P 500's gain of 3.69% in that time.
+Heading into today, shares of the container shipping company had lost 35.59% over the past month, lagging the Transportation sector's loss of 3.59% and the S&P 500's gain of 4.63% in that time.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $36.76 per share and revenue of $12.64 billion, which would represent changes of -5.79% and +17.81%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $36.76 per share and revenue of $12.64 billion.
+These totals would mark changes of -5.79% and +17.81%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for ZIM Integrated Shipping Services.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Any recent changes to analyst estimates for ZIM Integrated Shipping Services should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 17.13% higher.
-ZIM Integrated Shipping Services currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 7.51% higher.
+ZIM Integrated Shipping Services is currently a Zacks Rank #2 (Buy).

-Investors should also note ZIM Integrated Shipping Services's current valuation metrics, including its Forward P/E ratio of 1.61.
-This valuation marks a discount compared to its industry's average Forward P/E of 4.11.
+In terms of valuation, ZIM Integrated Shipping Services is currently trading at a Forward P/E ratio of 1.49.
+This valuation marks a discount compared to its industry's average Forward P/E of 4.03.

 The Transportation - Shipping industry is part of the Transportation sector.
-This group has a Zacks Industry Rank of 77, putting it in the top 31% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 62, which puts it in the top 25% of all 250+ industries.

 Click to get this free report